rickysu123/Microsatellites/README.md

 # Microsatellites
-Wrote this program with knowledge from only the Codecademy Python course, so really anything is possible!
+Wrote this program with knowledge from only an online Python course, so really anything is possible!

 Finds microsatellites of length 6 and 9, in multi-fasta files.
 Microsatellites are repeated amino-acid sequences in genome assemblies.
 For example: ACTACTACT.
 Here, the motif is ACT, and is repeated 3 times.
 A single fasta file gives the genome assembly of a single gene of a single species.
 The file starts with a ">" character, followed by the description of the gene.
 Then, the genome assembly is given.